-ART 1450 Art History I: Ancient through Medieval (4cr) ART 1460 Art History II: Renaissance through Modern (4cr) Any four-credit studio art course II.
-Electives: Students may choose twelve (12) credit hours from the following courses: ART 2190 Language of Photography (4cr) ART 2250 African American Art & Thought (4cr) ART 2260 Harlem Renaissance: Art & Politics in the Jazz Age (4cr) ART 3190 What Is American Art?
-(4cr) ART 3200 Art Now: Contemporary Art in a Global Context (4cr) ART 4840 Undergraduate Research in Art (2 credit hours maximum) PHI 2500 Philosophy & Art at Black Mountain College (4cr) PHI 2510 Philosophy of Art (4cr) Museum or gallery internship with approval of Art Department (4 credit hours maximum) Another four-credit elective, special topics course, or study abroad course with prior approval of the Art Department.
-3.2.02.3.3 Minor in Craft Paired with the study of studio art and complementary to majors in the sciences or humanities, the craft minor enables students to learn about the design, production and marketing of fine craft.
-The minor in craft gives students an opportunity to take studio art courses focused on craft practices and to gain additional experience in a craft medium through extensive service on one of Warren Wilson College's four craft crews: Blacksmith, 3D-Studio / Ceramics, Fiber Arts, or Fine Woodworking.
+ART 1470 Introduction to Art History (4cr) ART 2470 Modern and Contemporary Art (4cr) Any four-credit studio art course II.
+Electives: Students may choose twelve (12) credit hours from the following courses: ART 2250 African American Art & Thought (4cr) ART 2260 Harlem Renaissance: Art & Politics in the Jazz Age (4cr) ART 3190 What Is American Art?
+(4cr) ART 3200 Art Now: Contemporary Art in a Global Context (4cr) ART 4840 Undergraduate Research in Arts (2 credit hours maximum) PHI 2510 Philosophy of Art (4cr) Museum or gallery internship with approval of Art Department (4 credit hours maximum) Another four-credit elective, special topics course, or study abroad course with prior approval of the Art Department.
+3.2.02.3.3 - Minor in Craft Paired with the study of studio art and complementary to majors in the sciences or humanities, the craft minor enables students to learn about the design, production and marketing of fine craft.
+The minor in craft gives students an opportunity to take studio art courses focused on craft practices and to gain additional experience in a craft medium through extensive service on one of Warren Wilson College's craft crews: Blacksmithing or Fiber Arts, or the Art Department's Ceramics crew.
 Grades: Students must pass all courses at a grade of C or better to count toward fulfillment of the craft minor.
 In addition, students must maintain an overall GPA of 2.0.
 Total Credit Hours: To fulfill the minor requirements for art history, students must earn a minimum of 24 credit hours distributed in the following way: Requirements: